 NASA's leak-prone Artemis moon rocket ready for another launch try

-NASA's Space Launch System moon rocket, bedeviled by fuel leaks, unrelated glitches and finally by an approaching hurricane, was cleared for an overnight roll back out to its launch pad Friday for another attempt to get the Artemis program's unpiloted, oft-delayed maiden flight underway.
+NASA's Space Launch System moon rocket, bedeviled by fuel leaks, unrelated glitches and finally by an approaching hurricane, headed back out to its launch pad late Thursday for another attempt to get the Artemis program's unpiloted and oft-delayed maiden flight underway.

-The 4.2-mile trip from NASA's iconic Vehicle Assembly Building to pad 39B was expected to begin just after midnight.
-Once mounted atop the seaside firing stand, engineers plan to begin a fresh countdown at 1:57 a.m.
-EDT on Nov.
-12, setting up a middle-of-the-night launch attempt at 12:07 a.m. on Nov.
-14.
+NASA's massive crawler-transporter, carrying the towering SLS rocket and its mobile launch platform, began easing its way out of the iconic Vehicle Assembly Building at 11:17 p.m.
+EDT.
+Once in place at the seaside firing stand, engineers will ready the booster for a middle-of-the-night launch attempt at 12:07 a.m. on November 14.

-Weather permitting.
+Weather permitting, that is.
 A "non-tropical low pressure system" in the Caribbean could bring heavy rain and winds gusting up to 40 knots to the Kennedy Space Center next week, slowing launch processing.

 But mission managers said predicted worst-case conditions are well within the SLS rocket's ability to withstand them at the pad and the team has a day of contingency time left in the schedule.